canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 This strategy aligns with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and requirement C.2.3.8 of the [Mandatory Procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8) which provide that all custom source code must be released under an appropriate open source software licences.

-As such it is recommended for departments to contribute back to the community all source code modifications made to open source software, whether in-house by GC or through procurement contracts.
+As such it is recommended for departments to contribute back to the community all source code modifications made to 3rd party open source software, whether done in-house by GC employees or through procurement contracts.

 ## There Are Many Ways to Contribute